Photo Credit:

 Biography

-Born in Pakistani Punjab, he came reluctantly late to these shores.
-He first had to survive three wars, two migrations, and two decades of slaving in the Kuwaiti desert to get here.
-In Canada, his careers have included chemical engineering and a lifetime as a marginalized poet and writer of fictions.
-He doggedly believes in his passion for distilling the alchemy of light/chroma/pixel, but mostly text, and that his bouts of furious thinking about life and words can all be happily and gainfully combined.
-He loves landscapes, bodies of living water large and small, and readers and listeners equally, and claims he writes so that he has something to read to his tribe on Open Mike Nights, at the local Poet's Corner, or on the hallowed grounds of local libraries.
+He doggedly believes in his passion for distilling the alchemy of light/chroma/pixel/text, which can all be happily and gainfully combined.
+He loves landscapes, bodies of living water large and small, and readers and listeners equally, and he claims he writes so that he has something to read to his tribe on Open Mike Nights, at the local Poet's Corner, or on the hallowed grounds of libraries.

 Focusing on Vancouver and the Pacific Northwest, he reframes the familiar by teasing fresh and unexpected perspectives on the local intersectionality with historical and post-colonial India in general and Punjab's province in particular.
 He claims his working English is a borrowed tongue inflected with his inherited Punjabi, Urdu, Hindi, and Arabic languages.

-Even though his published fictions, Rainsongs of Kotli (short stories) and Chanting Denied Shores (novel), challenged entanglements in the barbed wires of boundaries, he seems to have finally found 'home' in downtown Vancouver and has no plans to move elsewhere.
+Even though his published work challenges entanglements in the barbed wires of boundaries, he seems to have finally found 'home' in downtown Vancouver, where he now spends his free time hiking and 'moving to the sound of water' and capturing these on his YouTube channel This Lit Life, he has no plans to move elsewhere.

 ADDRESS